 Purchased Stock Photography without Watermark

-Watermarks on Your Own Images
+Adding Watermarks to Your Own Images

 You can add watermarks to your original images and graphics, or stock photography that you have altered.
-I can’t give legal advice, so I suggest that you contact a lawyer if you have any questions or concerns about how you can use an image.

-Here’s an example of an image I created in Canva and then added my own watermark so that no one could copy it.
+Here’s an example of an image I created in Canva and added my own watermark to so no one could copy it.
 Creating your own images is easy and much more affordable than hiring a graphic designer!
 I teach people how to create their own graphics and images in my Graphics Creation Workshop.

 Why Should You Use a Watermark?

-There are a few benefits to using watermarks on your images.
-First, it’ll protect your intellectual property by preventing others from using your images without permission.
+1) Protects your intellectual property by preventing others from using your images without permission.
 Content thieves are much less likely to steal an image with another person’s branding on it to use on their own website.
 They know their credibility would tank if they did that.

-A watermark can also help promote your brand or business by increasing visibility and awareness.
+2) Helps promote your brand or business by increasing visibility and awareness.
 When people see your watermark on an image, they’ll be able to associate it with your brand or business.
 This can help build trust and credibility with your audience, and ultimately lead to more sales or clients.

 How to Watermark Your Images